baltimore-sun-data/maryland-2018-governor-precinct-map/readme.md

-# Precinct-level results for Maryland's 2018 gubernatorial election (now with county-level results for Early Voting and Absentee / Provisional Voting)
+# Precinct-level results for Maryland's 2018 gubernatorial general election — now with county-level results for Early Voting and Absentee / Provisional Voting and precinct-level results for Anne Arundel's County Executive race

 By [Christine Zhang](mailto:czhang@baltsun.com)